codenamepetrel/SecOps-Powershell/README.md

 # pwrshll

-Some system admin scripts that I wrote or forked.
+Some system admin scripts that might help you.